Mumbai–Chennai line

-The Mumbai–Chennai line, earlier known as Bombay–Madras line, is a railway line connecting Chennai and Mumbai cutting across southern part of the Deccan Plateau.
-It covers a distance of 1281 km across Maharashtra, Karnataka, Telangana, Andhra Pradesh and Tamil Nadu.
-The Mumbai–Chennai line is a part of Diamond Quadrilateral.
+The Mumbai–Chennai line, earlier known as Bombay–Madras line, is an Indian railway line connecting Mumbai CSMT and Chennai Central.
+It is one of the seven major trunk routes of the Indian Railways.
+It traverses about 1281 km along the Indian peninsula across the states of Maharashtra, Karnataka, Telangana, Andhra Pradesh, and Tamil Nadu.
+The line forms part of the planned Diamond Quadrilateral rail network.

 Sections

-The 1281 km-long trunk line, amongst the long and busy trunk lines connecting the metros, has been treated in more detail in smaller sections:
+The 1281 km-long trunk line is divided into the following sections: